 Ways to specify how we may use your bequest

-You have several options for telling the Red Cross how we may use your bequest, once we receive it.
+You have several options for directing the use of your bequest, once it is received by the the Red Cross.
 They are:

 - An unrestricted bequest – This is a gift for our general purposes.
 This can be the most useful kind of gift because it allows us to put your gift to the best possible use at the time we receive it.

-- A restricted bequest – This is a gift for a specific use, such as a special project or program that is important to you.
+- A restricted bequest – This is a gift for a specific use, such as a region or program that is important to you.
 It is best for you to consult with us before placing restrictions your bequest to be sure we can carry out your wishes.

 - An endowed bequest – This is a gift where our organization invests your donation along with the rest of our endowment.
 We distribute these funds in accordance with our endowment spending policy.
 This approach assures that your gift will continue to benefit us long after you're gone.
 An endowed bequest can be restricted or unrestricted.